SEO Blog Post Word Count: Ideal Length for Rankings

 List Posts (Listicles)

 The word count depends on list size.
-Each item should have:
+But each item needs substance:

 - Practical application or example